 Teaching Rationale And Relationship

 Lectures will be structured to include a variety of teaching styles and teaching aids such as videos, visual aids and the internet will be used.
-Tutorials will allow the opportunity of exploring key issues in greater depth.
+Small group teaching will allow the opportunity of exploring key issues and marketing / event planning in greater depth.

 The format of resits will be determined by the Board of Examiners